The Sky Runs Right Through Us

 The collection is divided into four sections, each of which evokes a sense of place.
 The four sections, respectively, trace Pettitt-Schipp’s physical and emotional journeys to Christmas Island, where she works as an English as a Second Language teacher with asylum seekers in detention; back to mainland Australia, where she spends time with and cares for her dying father and tries to come to terms with his death; to the Cocos Islands, where she lives and teaches for a period of time; and back to the suburbs of Perth and beyond.

 While the poems are varied in subject matter, there are some key themes and plots running through the collection.
 Most relevantly to Right Now readers, there are political poems bearing witness to the troubled history, living conditions and cumulative trauma and psychological strain of asylum seekers detained on or intercepted near Christmas Island and the Cocos Islands.
 Examples of these include “Me.
 You.
-Us” (19-20); “The Politics of Entry” (23); “The Haunting” (24); “First Flight” (40); “Boys with Wings” (41); “What Water Brings” (48); and “Parting Glass” (25-26).
+Us” (19-20); “The Politics of Entry” (23); “The Haunting” (24); “First Flight” (40); “Boys with Wings” (41); “What Water Brings” (48) (published on Right Now in May 2018); and “Parting Glass” (25-26).

 The latter poem provides a chilling, but beautifully written, account of the experience of an asylum seeker and friend of Pettitt-Schipp’s who attempted to take his own life while detained on Christmas Island: “lift the vessel high/to all you’ve ever known/close those eyes/to lovers and glances/music and dancers/beautiful hunger/shiver of sky.”
 In these poems, Pettitt-Schipp artfully hints at the way Australia attempts to separate and distance itself from the islands and the vulnerable and traumatised people it detains and intercepts on and near them.